Why Practice Mode was built for deeper, durable vocabulary

 What you actually do

 1) Choose a wordlist (or stay on General).
-We surface a word instantly.
+A word is surfaced instantly.

 2) Optionally reveal the definition if you need a hint.